nop0x07bc/bapl-class-language/report/README.md

 [^2]: As developed during the course of the [BaPL](https://classpert.com/classpertx/courses/building-a-programming-language/cohort) course.
 [^3]: On Ubuntu you can install this package using `sudo apt install lua-unit`.
 [^4]: This is somewhat redundant since we also have the unary operator `-`, but I decided to keep it since it was part of an exercise.
+[^5]: Following the same line of thinking, a statement is then something that consumes that value pushed onto the stack.
+    Returning it, or printing it etc.
+[^6]: In the "reference implementation" both XPL arrays and tables are realized by Lua tables.
+[^7]: I.e a argument-less closure / lambda expression.